-- · Promoting recognition of the importance of volunteers in achieving improved conservation of wild Atlantic salmon. - · Promoting recognition of the importance of partnerships among conservation groups, Aboriginal groups and governments in achieving improved conservation of wild Atlantic salmon.
+- · Promoting recognition of the importance of volunteers in achieving improved conservation of wild Atlantic salmon. - Promoting recognition of the importance of partnerships among conservation groups, Aboriginal groups and governments in achieving improved conservation of wild Atlantic salmon. - · Positioning the Foundation as a strong and important contributor to conservation of wild Atlantic salmon.